PowerGenome/PowerGenome/example_systems/settings_documentation.md

 description: Keys are EIA technology names, values are the maximum age of a generator that will be included in PowerGenome outputs.
 Generator age is calculated as the difference between `model_year` and the "operating date" year specified in EIA 860.
 If you want a capacity expansion model to control all retirements for a technology, set the retirement age to some very high value like 500.

+**IMPORTANT**
+If you are running a myopic model with multiple planning periods, age-based retirements between planning periods can change the units assigned to each cluster.
+In this situation the heat rates and O&M of a cluster will change because of the units it contains.
+Economic retirements of capacity from a cluster may not accurately represent the units that should be retired.
+To avoid this, set all retirement ages to a large value (e.g. 500).

 ## Model tags

 ### model_tag_names